alibenmessaoud/examples/datanucleus/README.md

 1. Start up posh with an infra node.
 2. Add the repositories: `fabric:repos -lm file:/Path/To/datanucleus/cnf/repos.properties`.
-3. Import the system doc: `fabric:import datanucleus-system.xml`
+3. Import the system doc: EITHER `fabric:import datanucleus-derby-system.xml` OR
+   `fabric:import datanucleus-mongodb.system.xml`.
 4. Deploy the system: `fabric:deploy DataNucleusExample`
 5. Wait for the system to be fully deployed.
 The `product:list` and `product:create` commands will now be available.